ivancupic4/shopping-basket/README.md

 This project is done in Visual Studio 2019, with .NET Core 3.1

-The only NuGet package that needs to be installed is **Newtonsoft.Json** because data source for products is written in JSON in a text file
+NuGet package that needs to be installed is **Newtonsoft.Json** because data source for products is written in JSON in a text file